+Creating an interactive prototype is one of the best ways to quickly and cheaply test an idea, validate assumptions allowing for richer user feedback.
 Getting the product into users hands quickly gives access to some of the powerful emotional responses Using prototypes provides an amazing amount of confidence to move forward with the right solution verses usual MVP assumptions.

 The goal featured in the following case-study covers this part of the product development process along with the following:

-+ User Research
+— User Research

+At the time of research, the Apple Appstore hosted access to almost 30 different VPN products.
 As each app was tested, it was clear that most of the products were poorly designed products and overly complicated, weighed down with thoughtless solutions to important features needed to be a successful product.

 It’s clear that with the amount of free and paid offerings, mobile devices pose an interesting challenge in the area of security; naturally this also offers an interesting opportunity.